aotreaux/MechaCar_Statistical_Analysis/README.md

 There is a summary of the t-test results across all manufacturing lots:
 ![image](https://user-images.githubusercontent.com/105396400/186570062-492bf424-4f1d-4804-90c0-8900c2e5607c.png)

 From here we can see the mean of the sample is 1498.78.
 With a p-Value of 0.06, which is higher than the common significance level of 0.05, there is not enough evidence in supporting the rejection of the null hypothesis.
 The mean of all three of these manufacturing batches is statistically similar to the presumed population mean.

 Next looking at each individual lots:

-Lot 1 sample actually has the true sample mean of 1500, again as we saw in the summary statistics above.
-With a p-Value of 1, clearly we cannot reject (i.e. accept) the null hypothesis that there is no statistical difference between the observed sample mean and the presumed population mean (1500).
+Lot 1 sample actually has the true sample mean of 1500, same as what we saw in the summary statistics above.
+With a p-Value of 1, we cannot reject the null hypothesis that there is no statistical difference between the observed sample mean and the presumed population mean (1500).
-Lot 2 has essentially the same outcome with a sample mean of 1500.02, a p-Value of 0.61; the null hypothesis cannot be rejected, and the sample mean and the population mean of 1500 are statistically similar.
+Lot 2 has basically the same outcome with a sample mean of 1500.02, a p-Value of 0.06.
+The null hypothesis cannot be rejected, and the sample mean and the population mean of 1500 are statistically similar.
 However, Lot 3 is different.
 Here the sample mean is 1496.14 and the p-Value is 0.04, which is lower than the common significance level of 0.05.
 All indicating that this sample mean and the presumed population mean are not statistically different.

 ![image](https://user-images.githubusercontent.com/105396400/186570178-11cc663f-a670-4773-a028-bfbf9e75e108.png)